Brick Court Chambers

 Much of Kyle’s work (whether before domestic courts or in arbitration) is international.
 He is regularly instructed to act in cases involving foreign parties, foreign courts and tribunals and foreign governing laws.
 In recent years, for example, Kyle has acted in cases subject to the laws of New York, Cayman, BVI, Bermuda, Barbados, St. Kitts and Nevis, Mauritius, Kazakhstan, Russia, Ukraine, Cyprus, Germany, Israel, Liberia, Dubai, the DIFC and the UAE.
 In addition, many of Kyle’s cases involve issues of both public and private international law (including issues of jurisdiction, the conflict of laws, and sovereign or state immunity).

 In addition to his work before the English courts, Kyle has also appeared in proceedings before various foreign courts, including the Eastern Caribbean Court of Appeal, the Commercial Division of the Eastern Caribbean Supreme Court, the Grand Court of the Cayman Islands, and the Courts of the Dubai International Finance Centre.
-He is a registered practitioner in the DIFC.
+He is registered to practice in the DIFC.

 Prior to coming to the Bar, Kyle read Law at Pembroke College, Cambridge, where he graduated with a Double First and was ranked first in his year in 2009 and seventh in 2010.
 He went on to obtain an LLM from the Harvard Law School in 2011, where he specialised in private law, international commercial arbitration and public international law.